How To Manage Election Stress & Support Your Mental Health

 Practice mindfulness

-Focusing on activities that bring you joy can be a constructive way to distract yourself when politics are causing you stress.
+Focusing on activities to spend time on that bring you joy can be a constructive way to distract yourself when politics are causing you stress.
 Finding a creative outlet may also be useful.
 Journaling, drawing, painting, or collage can serve as healthy ways to express your frustrations and worries.

 Getty/AzmanJaka